edovanveen/edonet/README.md

 # edonet
-A minimal neural network, written in Python 3 using only the CuPy library for speedy tensor operations accelerated by CUDA.
+A minimal neural network, written in Python 3 using numpy and (optinally) cupy for speedy tensor operations accelerated by CUDA.

-## Requirements
-* CuPy

 ## Usage